 Italy: a new bordercrossing railway line between Varese and the Swiss border opened for commercial traffic on 7 January.
-This will be complemented by further line upgrades and ultimately the Terzo Valico - a brand new line that connects Genoa with Alessandria (53km in total, of which are tunnels).
-37km Upgrading of the Genoa iunction has also which started, is promised to be completed by the end of 2019.
+This will be complemented further line upgrades ultimately Terzo Valico - a brand new line that connects Genoa with Alessandria (53km in total, of which are tunnels).
+Upgrading of the Genoa iunction has also which started, is promised to he completed by the end of 2019.